JunhaoSong/cuseistut/source/gcap/index.rst

     .. _this web: http://seisman.info/coordinate-systems-in-seismology.html

-    4. Transform the data into the unit of cm/s by multiplying 1x10-7(default unit in SAC data is mm), which is the default unit in CAP.
+    4. Transform the data into the unit of cm/s by multiplying :file:`1e-7` (default unit in SAC data is :file:`nm`), which is the default unit in CAP.

     5. Set the onset time of the event as the reference time (the zero point in the time series).
 Find the details in sac manual.